ploetz-zeller/symbio-documentation/docs/admin/services/unique-id-provider/config-create-provider.md

 ![Create new ID provider](media/image5.png)

 Click on "New" to create it.
-In the next step, please select the provider you have created and enter the URL and token from chapter 1.1 on the right side of the detail content.
+In the next step, please select the provider you have created and enter the URL of the deployed app service and token you have created in the database on the right side of the detail content.
+In this example the URL of the deployed appservice is https://IDProvider.com and the token is myToken.

 ![See created ID provider](media/image6.png)